Aluminum and Alzheimer’s Disease: Is There a Link?

 While as we mentioned, there is no one single cause for Alzheimer’s.
 Aging is the largest risk factor for developing the disease, and even though that’s something you cannot change, there are things you can do to limit other risk factors.
 The Alzheimer’s Society lists the following six steps you can take:

 As far as aluminum, the jury is still out.
-While, some studies have concluded that aluminum may be linked to a risk of dementia, many others fail to prove correlation.
+While some studies have concluded that aluminum may be linked to a risk of dementia, many others fail to prove correlation.
 That being said, because there are no definitive findings to date, we suggest being aware of possible routes of excessive environmental toxicant exposure (including aluminum).

-There have been a handful of analyses looking at specifically at aluminum levels in drinking water and the risk of dementia.The evidence remains mixed and inconclusive.
+There have been a handful of analyses looking specifically at aluminum levels in drinking water and the risk of dementia.The evidence remains mixed and inconclusive.
 It has also been noted that other elements present in drinking water–fluoride, copper, zinc, or iron–may impact cognitive function.

 Wondering if your tap water is putting you at risk?
 Put it to the test.